primeflix-admin/ProxyChecker/README.md

-# ProxyMaid
+# Proxy Checker
-ProxyMaid is and open source proxy scraper + proxy checker.
-Please see http://www.proxymaid.com/ for more info.
+Proxy Checker is and open source proxy scraper + proxy checker.
+Please see http://www.primeflix.co/proxychecker for more info.

-# Building
-ProxyMaid is written in C# and can be built with Microsoft Visual Studio.

-Currently I have only build ProxyMaid on Visual Studio Community edition 2013, but other versions will probably work.